KaelDucatti/KaelDucatti/README.md

 ## Sobre mim

-- Engenheiro de Software e Dados
+- Software & Data Engineer
-- Estudante de Análise e Desenvolvimento de Sistemas no IFSP.
+- Working on Bradesco S.A and Natura &Co

 <br>